Heavy metals: Formation, abundance, occurrence, and extraction

-Properties compared with light metals

-Some general physical and chemical properties of light and heavy metals are summarised in the table.
-The comparison should be treated with caution since the terms light metal and heavy metal are not always consistently defined.
-Also the physical properties of hardness and tensile strength can vary widely depending on purity, grain size and pre-treatment.

-These properties make it relatively easy to distinguish a light metal like sodium from a heavy metal like tungsten, but the differences become less clear at the boundaries.
-Light structural metals like beryllium, scandium, and titanium have some of the characteristics of heavy metals, such as higher melting points; post-transition heavy metals like zinc, cadmium, and lead have some of the characteristics of light metals, such as being relatively soft, having lower melting points, and forming mainly colourless complexes.

 Uses

-Heavy metals are present in nearly all aspects of modern life.
-Iron may be the most common as it accounts for 90% of all refined metals.
-Platinum may be the most ubiquitous given it is said to be found in, or used to produce, 20% of all consumer goods.

 Some common uses of heavy metals depend on the general characteristics of metals such as electrical conductivity and reflectivity or the general characteristics of heavy metals such as density, strength, and durability.
 Other uses depend on the characteristics of the specific element, such as their biological role as nutrients or poisons or some other specific atomic properties.
-Examples of such atomic properties include: partly filled d- or f- orbitals (in many of the transition, lanthanide, and actinide heavy metals) that enable the formation of coloured compounds; the capacity of most heavy metal ions (such as platinum, cerium or bismuth) to exist in different oxidation states and therefore act as catalysts; poorly overlapping 3d or 4f orbitals (in iron, cobalt, and nickel, or the lanthanide heavy metals from europium through thulium) that give rise to magnetic effects; and high atomic numbers and electron densities that underpin their nuclear science applications.
-Typical uses of heavy metals can be broadly grouped into the following six categories.
+Examples of such atomic properties include: partly filled d- or f- orbitals (in many of the transition, lanthanide, and actinide heavy metals) that enable the formation of coloured compounds; the capacity of heavy metal ions (such as platinum, cerium or bismuth) to exist in different oxidation states and are used in catalysts; strong exchange interactions in 3d or 4f orbitals (in iron, cobalt, and nickel, or the lanthanide heavy metals) that give rise to magnetic effects; and high atomic numbers and electron densities that underpin their nuclear science applications.
+Typical uses of heavy metals can be broadly grouped into the following categories.